 Female and nonbreeding males are not as brown as Hooded Mergasners as well.

-Common Goldeneye – Common Mergansers have longer and narrower bills and are larger than Common Goldeneyes.
+Common Goldeneye – Compared to Common Goldeneyes, Common Mergansers have longer and narrower bills and are larger in size.
+Additionally, Common Goldeneyes have iridescent plumage on their heads.

 Female Common Goldeneyes also don’t have the distinct crest that female Common Mergansers do.